mddanish00/react-utterances-client/README.md

 };
 ```

-You just need to specify your repository that you will be using its issues for comments, optionally specify your theme (default: `github-light`), and decide on issue mapping with your current page.
+You just need to specify the repository that you will be using its issues for comments.

+The repository you want to use must:

+- The repository is set to Public.
+- The [utterances app](https://github.com/apps/utterances) is installed on the repository.
+- Make sure Issues is turned on if your repository is a fork.

+After that, you can specify your theme or just omit `theme` prop to use the default theme and decide on issue mapping with your current page.

 For this, it is better to read `Blog Post ↔️ Issue Mapping` on the official [site](https://utteranc.es/) for a more details explanation of the options.